Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Anafi by plane

 In addition, there is, of course, a more pricey option.
 You can fly from Athens to Santorini and from there take a ferry.
-It is a short flight of approx. 30 minutes but keep (once again!) in mind that the ferry doesn’t reach Anafi daily.
-However, the cost of the ferry from Santorini to Anafi is pretty cheap (~7 euros).
-Therefore, this option’s total price depends on the flight to Santorini: it can be anything from 50 to 300 euros.
-Book your plane tickets in advance.
+It is a short flight of approximately 30 minutes, but keep (once again!) in mind that the ferry doesn’t reach Anafi daily.
+However, the ferry from Santorini to Anafi is pretty cheap (~15 euros).
+Therefore, the total price of this option depends on the flight to Santorini, ranging from 50 to 300 euros.
+If that’s you preffered option, make sure to book your plane tickets in advance to save some cash.

 Aegean Airlines flies several times per day to Santorini.
-You can use the search engine below to find the best flights from Athens to Santorini.
+You can find here the best flights from Athens to Santorini.

 Where to stay in Anafi

-I always stay in Anafi at the Dream Anafi studios.
+I always stay at Dream Anafi Studios.
 Katerina, the super-friendly owner of the rooms, is always there to offer help and the best tips for your stay (tell her I recommended it to you!).
-The price for September is 60 euros for a double room, and if you’d like to go in August, expect something like 90-100 euros.

-There are several places to stay in Anafi, almost exclusively in Chora.
+There are, of course, several places to stay in Anafi, almost exclusively in Chora.
 Therefore, if you can’t find accommodation at Dream Anafi, I suggest you check the following:

 Boreas Stone House.
-At the Chora’s heart, this stone house is an excellent option for your stay in Anafi.
+At the heart of the Chora, this stone house is an excellent option for your stay in Anafi.
 The rooms have a nice Cycladic style, and they are clean.
 Check the prices for Boreas House here.

 Ypseli.
 That’s the best accommodation you can stay in on the island.
 Ypseli is a new studio complex with an endless view of the open sea and proximity to the famous Roukounas beach.
-The only down part is that it’s well out of the Chora, and you’ll struggle to move around if you don’t have a car.
+The only downside is that it’s well outside Chora, and you’ll struggle to get around if you don’t have a car.
 If you have a vehicle, look no further.
 Book your room at Ypseli.

 Ta Plagia.
-Located at the Chora’s entrance, Ta Plagia is one of the most known accommodations in Anafi.
+Located at the entrance to Chora, Ta Plagia is one of the most well-known accommodations on Anafi.
 Good traditional service and clean rooms at reasonable prices.
 See the prices for the Plagia here.

 Ostria.
 That’s one more typical Cycladic accommodation in Anafi.
 The rooms are clean and tidy, and the views are spectacular.
 Ostria is one of the most beloved accommodations on the island.
 Check Ostria’s availability here.